 At the height of it all, plates piled with muksun and elk, shot glasses nearing empty, we were serenaded by a lively trio playing traditional music.
 Expeditsiya has high aims for where it wants to take you, and we went with it.

-To learn more about upcoming events organized by one of The Moscow Times clubs and sign up, click here
+To learn more about upcoming events organized by one of The Moscow Times clubs and sign up, click here.

 Or follow us on Facebook!

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.